Reporting period:

 Price convergence

-The first chart shows the coefficient of the price variation of price level indices (in purchasing power parity GDP) for the EU and the euro area, respectively.
+The first chart shows the coefficient of variation of prices (in purchasing power parity GDP) for the EU.
 This is an indicator of price dispersion across Member States.

 The second chart shows the average growth rate of the coefficient.